Corymbia/eucalyptus-documentation/content/user_guide/resource_and_tags/understanding_tagging/tagging_resources/_index.md

 | Unavailable prefixes | You can't use either euca: or aws: as a prefix to either a tag name or value.
 These are reserved by Eucalyptus. |
 | Case sensitivity | Tag keys and values are case sensitive. |

 You can't terminate, stop, or delete a resource based solely on its tags.
 You must specify the resource identifier.
 For example, to delete snapshots that you tagged with a tag key called `temporary` , you must first get a list of those snapshots using euca-describe-snapshots with a filter that specifies the tag.
 Then you use euca-delete-snapshots with the IDs of the snapshots (for example, snap-1A2B3C4D).
 You can't call euca-delete-snapshots with a filter that specified the tag.
-For more information about using filters when listing your resources, see [](resource_filtering.dita) .
+For more information about using filters when listing your resources, see [Filtering Resources]({{< ref resource_filtering.md >}}) .

 ## Available Resources